 The future of Friary Grange Leisure Centre

-Thank you to everyone who came along to the special cabinet meeting on Monday 7 October about Friary Grange Leisure Centre – we heard from local schoolchildren, parents, members of swimming and triathlon clubs, users of the gym, a representative from the NHS, the county council and more.
+Thank you to everyone who came along to the special cabinet meeting on Monday 7 October 2019 about Friary Grange Leisure Centre.
+We heard from local schoolchildren, parents, members of swimming and triathlon clubs, users of the gym, a representative from the NHS, the county council and more.

-View the full report at www.lichfielddc.gov.uk/fglcreport which outlines option 2 in full.
+View the full report at www.lichfielddc.gov.uk/fglcreport which outlines option two in full.